pxblue/react-templates/README.md

 # React + TypeScript + Vite Templates

-These are project templates that are used by Create React App when starting a new Brightlayer UI project.
-They are used behind the scenes by the Brightlayer UI CLI.
+These are project templates that are used for starting a new Brightlayer UI project.
+The templates are configured with the basic Brightlayer UI libraries for themes and components and configures the application to use them.

 ## Available Templates